-The EIS should assess the effects on the project workforce of occupational health and safety risks and the impacts on the community in terms of health, safety, and quality of life from project operations and emissions.
-Any impacts on the health and safety of the community, workforce, suppliers and other stakeholders should be detailed in terms of health, safety, quality of life from factors such as air emissions, odour, dust and noise.
+The EIS should assess the impacts on the community in terms of health, safety, and quality of life from project operations and emissions.
+Any impacts on the health and safety of any members of the community should be detailed in terms of health, safety, quality of life from factors such as air emissions, odour, dust and noise.